davidmcclure/twitter-ext/README.md

 - All of the Spark executables are available globally.
 Eg, to get a Spark shell, just run `pyspark`, which will automatically run under the IPython interpreter installed via the project dependencies.

 - Run jobs with `spark-submit twitter/jobs/<name>.py`.
-To pass custom arguments to the jobs, use `--` to mark the beginning of the arguments (an IPython [quirk](https://stackoverflow.com/a/22632197)), and then pass arguments in the normal way.
+To pass custom arguments to the jobs, use `--` to mark the beginning of the arg string (an IPython [quirk](https://stackoverflow.com/a/22632197)), and then pass arguments in the normal way.
 Eg, if we had some Gnip data in `./data/gnip`, to ingest the Tweets:

   `spark-submit twitter/jobs/load_tweets.py -- --src /data/gnip`

+## Deploy standalone Spark cluster to EC2

+TODO